-Historic Trade: Tin Plate Worker
+Tin Plate Worker

-Historic Trade: Tin Plate Worker is in Williamsburg, Virginia, and is located on East Duke of Gloucester Street.
-Historic Trade: Tin Plate Worker is situated nearby to the historic building Mary Stith Tin Shop, as well as near James Anderson Armoury.| Tap on a place to explore it |
+Tin Plate Worker is a historic site in Williamsburg, Virginia which is located on East Duke of Gloucester Street.
+Tin Plate Worker is situated nearby to the historic building Mary Stith Tin Shop, as well as near James Anderson Armoury.- Opening hours: Friday—Tuesday 10:00 AM—5:00 PM

 - Type: Tourist attraction

-- Address: 306 A East Duke of Gloucester Street, Williamsburg, VA 23185
+- Address: A, 306 East Duke of Gloucester Street, Williamsburg, VA 23185

 - Wheelchair access: no